kohenrepelix/School-Bookmarklets/README.md

 # School-Bookmarklets
-Bookmarklets that will help you out in school!
+Javascript bookmarklets that will help you out in school!
 Make sure you use these for good purposes only!